-Failure to ensure that women and civil society organisations participate meaningfully in efforts to combat and counter terrorist threats in local, national, and regional efforts;
+Failure to ensure that women and civil society organisations participate meaningfully in local, national, and regional peace work;

 Lack of references to small arms in its 1325 National Action Plan;

-Lack of an estimated/allocated budget in its 1325 National Action Plan’s budget;
+Lack of an estimated/allocated budget in its 1325 National Action Plan;